The Bankrate promise

 Another thing to keep in mind: Getting an offer from a homebuying company does not mean you have to accept it.
 You’re under no obligation, and they typically are not open to negotiations.
 If you do accept it, though, read all the paperwork extremely carefully before you sign anything.

-Selling to a cash homebuying company is a good solution for many sellers, especially if you need the money from the sale fast.
+Selling to a cash homebuying company is a good solution for many sellers, especially if you need the money fast.
 But it’s not for everyone.
 If you’re not in a big rush, here are some alternatives to consider for selling your Houston home:

-- Traditional home sale: Working with a qualified agent in Houston will most likely get you the most money for your house.
+- Traditional home sale: Working with a qualified agent in Houston will most likely get you the best price possible for your house.
 The process will take longer, and you’ll need to pay the agent’s commission, but you’ll end up with a higher return on your home sale.

-- For sale by owner (FSBO): Many sellers choose the for sale by owner route.
+- For sale by owner (FSBO): Some Houston sellers choose the for sale by owner route, using services like Texas FSBO to advertise their homes on the local MLS.
 Before you sell without an agent, though, make sure you’re ready for a big commitment: There’s a lot of time and work involved, and a rookie mistake could cost you money.

 - Renting your home: If you can afford to move without needing the profits from selling your current home, consider renting it out.
 Becoming a landlord can generate a steady supply of rental income, especially in a popular area.

-A cash homebuyer speeds up the selling process, turning what could be a few months into a few weeks.
+Many homes in Houston are selling in under a month, but working with a cash homebuyer can speed up the process even more.
 You’ll get cash in your pocket quicker without having to make any repairs, which can be a particularly good option if your home is in need of serious work.
 But this expediency comes at a price.
-A homebuying company will likely offer you much less than what you could get with a local real estate agent.
-If you want to maximize your profits, reaching out to local agents is a smart first step.
+A homebuying company will likely offer you much less than what you could get selling with a local real estate agent.
+If you want to maximize your profits, a smart first step is to reach out to local agents who understand your specific area within the sprawling Houston market.

-Redfin data shows that home sale prices in Houston rose a very slight 0.03 percent from April 2022 to April of this year.
-However, the increase is much more significant on a monthly basis: Median prices have risen very steadily since January’s low of $294,900 and now stand at $340,000.
+Redfin data shows that home sale prices in Houston rose a modest 1.3 percent from July 2022 to July of this year.
+However, the increase is much more significant on a monthly basis: Median prices have risen fairly steadily since January’s low of $298,250, hitting a high of $344,990 in May.
+They’ve slumped slightly since then, now standing at $335,000.